Why don't antibiotics work for colds?

 The problem is that without waiting for laboratory tests, a doctor is not able to tell for certain if you need antibiotics.
 In the past, they will have been prescribed ‘just in case’ there is a bacterial infection hanging around.
 Today we know that this policy is flawed, and that the unnecessary prescribing of antibiotics over the years has lead to an increased resistance of bacteria to treatment.

 How big a problem is this?

 This problem does not just face doctors in the UK – it is a worldwide issue.
-Last month, the European Centre for Disease Prevention and Control, based in Sweden, released figures on the 5th European Antibiotic Awareness day telling us that, in some EU countries, over 60% of specific types of dangerous bacteria are now untreatable.
-This means that if you have the misfortune to pick up one of these bugs, you are going to be very, very ill.
-Or, it may even kill you.
+In 2018, the European Centre for Disease Prevention and Control, based in Sweden, released figures on the 9th European Antibiotic Awareness day telling us that, in Europe, 39% of infections have bacteria resistant to last-line antibiotics.
+This is very worrying because these antibiotics are the last treatment option available.
+This means that if you have the misfortune to pick up one of these bugs, you are going to get pretty ill.

 So, as the cold and flu season kicks in, remember that antibiotics are not the right treatment for colds or flu.
 Misuse of this type of medicine over the years has now led to increasing antibiotic resistance, making some bacterial infections difficult or impossible to treat.
 Help spread the message by telling this to all your family and friends.